 You can only begin to imagine what treasures lurk in the library archives.
 But then, the early library owners did head up a giant empire, which makes sourcing new reading material a little easier.

-One item on display is always most certainly not a copy, though: the ever-changing special exhibit.
-On my visit, it was Haydn’s 1797 autograph score for his Gott erhalte composition, better known these days as the music of the German national anthem.
+One item likely on display is always an original, though: the ever-changing special exhibit.
+On one visit, for example, it was Haydn’s 1797 autograph score for his Gott erhalte composition, better known now as the music of the German national anthem.

 Tickets & visitor tips